Explore My City with Guest Blogger Virginie from Travel with My Kids

 Tips: This one-day itinerary can be done by foot and bus.
 It mixes fun and educational activities for kids and sightseeing of beautiful authentic and historic areas of the city.
 The more convenient would be to stay at an hotel or rental apartment on the Left Bank (Saint-Germain-des-prés or Latin Quarter), not the cheapest area but surely one of the loveliest… worth it!

-Read more to prepare your trip to Paris with the kids on Travel with my kids!
+Read more of Virginie’s tips to prepare for Paris on Travel with my kids!

-Travelling with Teens?
-We love this review from Pheobe at Lou Messugo on how to keep your older kids entertained.
+- Travelling with Teens?
+We love this review from Phoebe at Lou Messugo on how to keep your older kids entertained

 Virginie is a French native, born in Paris and living in Rome.
-Mother of 3 and former French teacher, she combines her passion for writing, travelling and discovering world with kids on her website.
-You can read her family travel reviews on http://travel-with-my-kids.com
+Mother of 3 and former French teacher, she combines her passion for writing, travelling and discovering the world with kids on her website.
+You can read her family travel reviews in English on http://travel-with-my-kids.com and French https://avec-mes-enfants.fr/

 Want to learn more about worldwide city travels with kids?
 Get the inside scope from Mumma’s who have lived there and know?
 Welcome to the Explore My City series…